notelai/notelai.github.io/statistics.md

 #### Course Description
 This is an introductory course to statistics and R programming for VNUK students.
 The material is offered in 6 modules, each containing a lecture and practicum in tutorial class.
 For practical exercises, we will use the R programming language and R Studio (with interface).
 The R part is offered in 2 slow-paced practicums for beginners.
 However, this course is focused on statistics rather than R; therefore, each practicum is designed with the purpose to demonstrate and reinforce understanding of concepts introduced in the lecture rather than to provide training in R. (Syllabus)

 #### MODULE 1.
-Introduction to R
+Introduction Statistics and basic R
 LECTURE 1.
+Basic Statistical Concept.
+Intro R and Rstudio
+\Introduction Statistics
-What is R and why to use R?
+\What is R and why to use R?
 Basics of R language.
 Data types.
 Data structures.

 TUTORIAL 1.1.
 Install R and R Studio.
 Data structures in R.